intel/linux-sgx-pcl/README.md

   $ ./app
 ```

-- To compile and run the sample when using the PCL add on:
+- To compile and run the sample when using the PCL add on to older branches of the Intel(R) SGX PSW and SDK:
 ```
   $ cd SampleCode/SampleEnclave
   $ make